Buying goods - your rights

 RESCISSION (cancelling) OR REDUCTION IN PRICE

-If repair or replacement takes an unreasonable length of time, causes you significant inconvenience or if they are not possible, then you are entitled to claim a reduction in the purchase price or to rescind (cancel) the contract and claim a partial refund based on your usage of the goods whilst you have had them.
+If repair or replacement takes an unreasonable length of time, causes you significant inconvenience or if they are not possible, then you are entitled to keep the goods and claim a reduction in price for the fault or to rescind (cancel) the contract and claim a partial refund based on your usage of the goods whilst you have had them.

-If you have been sold faulty goods, you are entitled to claim from the trader any direct expenses which you have incurred.
+You are entitled to claim damages from the trader to cover your losses if they were caused as a direct result of the goods being faulty.
 This is called consequential loss.
-For example, if your washing machine developed a fault and clothing was torn, you could claim for the cost of the clothing as well as seeking repair, replacement, full or partial refund from the trader.
+For example, if your washing machine developed a fault and clothing was torn, you could claim for the cost of the clothing as well as the repair, replacement, full or partial refund from the trader.

 Proving the fault

 If you are in dispute with the trader, you may need to obtain an expert opinion to establish what the problem is, how it was caused, what it will take to sort out the problem and who is to blame.
-For more information, check out the 'Getting Evidence to Prove Your Claim' leaflet.
+Please see our 'Getting Evidence to Prove Your Claim' leaflet for more information

 Who can you claim against for faulty goods?